Research

 Read more

 This paper focuses on funds of funds (FOFs) as a form of financial intermediation in private equity (both buyout and venture capital).
 After accounting for fees, FOFs provide returns equal to or above public market indices for both buyout and venture capital.
 While FOFs focusing on buyouts outperform public markets, they underperform direct fund investment strategies in buyout.
 In contrast, the average performance of FOFs in venture capital is on a par with results from direct venture fund investing.
+This suggests that FOFs in venture capital (but not in buyouts) are able to identify and access superior performing funds.

 Read more

 An increasingly global venture capital (VC) business raises the question whether foreign VCs’ investments pull economic activity away from domestic economies.
 Using a large sample of VC-backed European ventures, we analyze whether involvement of foreign VCs influences firms’ and entrepreneurs’ migration patterns.
 We provide evidence that foreign investors, in particular from the U.S., on average, back much better European ventures and increase the likelihood of foreign exits and emigration of entrepreneurs.
+These effects are robust to endogenous selection.
+Our findings suggest that VC firms are a funnel through which high-impact economic actors are absorbed by countries with foreign VC presence.
+Governmental efforts to increase domestic supply of VC should have a positive impact on domestic economies.

 Read more